GoogleCloudPlatform/gcsfuse/docs/semantics.md

 the child is a file but not a directory, only one GCS object will need to be stated.
 Similarly if the child is a directory but not a file.

+Note that if an inode does not exist in GCS, this nonexistent state is not cached in type cache.
+If an application needs to read nonexistent file/dir frequently, it could become a performance bottleneck as the nonexistent inode lookup request will hit GCS every time.
+To alleviate that, the tuning flag `--enable-nonexistent-type-cache` can be set.
+Note that once this flag is set and an nonexistent file/dir is read, it will be cached in type cache.
+So in mean time if the new file/dir is created, it will not be seen in cache before the cache expires after set time `--type-cache-ttl`.

 **Warning**: Using type caching breaks the consistency guarantees discussed in this document.
 It is safe only in the following situations: